charlieisacat/CoSim/README.md

 opt -load-pass-plugin $INST_LIB_PATH/build/libsplit.so -passes=splitbb < before_split.bc > opt.bc
 ```

+The code of gemmini-rocc-tests we use to run in RTL simulation to validate cosim is provided in https://github.com/charlieisacat/cosim_validation.

 # TODO
 We will release code for simulating custom instructions soon.